 Artery was one of the first companies to offer large washers, dryers, and microwaves in its apartment units.
 Artery’s high customer satisfaction ratings from its renters benefited its homebuilding operations as many renters at Artery properties eventually bought a house at an Artery development.
 Artery was a marketing innovator, offering unique discounts for referrals and military personnel.
 On the financing side, Artery was an innovator in the use of low-cost HUD financing and tax exempt bonds, which enabled it to earn a higher rate of return than competitors.

 Between 2000 until it sold its remaining land under development in 2013, Artery affiliates formed strategic partnerships with major national and local homebuilders to acquire and develop residential subdivisions comprising over 5,000 lots in the Washington, DC suburbs.
 Artery managed the entire land development process including site selection, acquisition, design, programming, obtaining land use approvals, budgeting, obtaining financing, constructing all site improvements, and marketing and selling the finished lots.
-Affiliates of Artery continue to own the rights to collect annual “front foot benefits” (deferred payments for water and sewer infrastructure installation) from more than 2,500 homeowners in Maryland, providing a predictable long-term source of recurring cash flow.
+Affiliates of Artery continue to own the rights to collect annual “front foot benefits” (deferred payments for water and sewer infrastructure installation) from almost 2,500 homeowners in Maryland, providing a predictable long-term source of recurring cash flow.

 Real Estate Financing

 Artery’s investment affiliate provides debt financing to developers of for-sale residences in the District of Columbia.

 In addition to real estate, Artery’s investment affiliate owns a portfolio of marketable securities.